Column: Busch loss raises questions about NASCAR officiating

 Busch left Talladega with a 14th-place finish.
 A victory would have put him into the third round of the playoffs, but that berth instead went to Almirola.

-NASCAR, meanwhile, waited until Monday to address Busch's criticism and Steve O'Donnell was adamant the sanctioning body was correct in its officiating.
+NASCAR's Steve O'Donnell waited until Monday to address Busch's criticism and was adamant the sanctioning body was correct in its officiating.
 The head of NASCAR competition said the race was nothing at all like the Truck Series event a day earlier, when that event ended under caution because of a late accident.

 "Two different races and every race is different," O'Donnell said during his weekly appearance on SiriusXM NASCAR Radio.
 "Every call is a judgment call.
 The (incident) on Saturday was in front of the field ... we always want to try to end under green, but in that case we just felt like we couldn't.
 Then on Sunday, very similar in terms of a car hitting the wall, but where it happened was different and in terms of where the field was."